United Kingdom in the Eurovision Song Contest 2012

-The United Kingdom participated in the Eurovision Song Contest 2012 with the song "Love Will Set You Free" written by Martin Terefe and Sacha Skarbek.
-The song was performed by Engelbert Humperdinck, who was internally selected by the British broadcaster BBC to represent the United Kingdom at the 2012 contest in Baku, Azerbaijan.
+The United Kingdom was represented at the Eurovision Song Contest 2012 with the song "Love Will Set You Free" written by Martin Terefe and Sacha Skarbek, and performed by Engelbert Humperdinck.
+The British participating broadcaster, the British Broadcasting Corporation (BBC), internally selected both the song and the performer.
 Humperdinck was announced as the British entrant on 1 March 2012, while the song "Love Will Set You Free" was presented to the public on 19 March 2012.

 As a member of the "Big Five", the United Kingdom automatically qualified to compete in the final of the Eurovision Song Contest.
 Performing as the opening entry for the show in position 1, the United Kingdom placed 25th out of the 26 participating countries with 12 points.